 The long answer is also Yes, as, during my three months of use, the device has served me very well.
 The internal Hardware offered by the device makes playing any media file you want a great experience.

-The Q Plus Android 9.0 TV box is an excellent bang for the buck option, which will serve you very well for many years.
+The Q Plus Android 9.0 TV box is an excellent bang-for-the-buck option, which will serve you very well for many years.

 Well, that is it for the review of the Q Plus Android 9.0 TV Box.
-Summing up my thoughts about this device, I would like to say that when I had bought this device, I was switching from a device that had left an awful taste in my mouth as it was one of the laggiest TV boxes I had ever seen.
+Summing up my thoughts about this device, I would like to say that when I bought this device, I was switching from a device that had left an awful taste in my mouth as it was one of the laggiest TV boxes I had ever seen.

 Once I got my money back and ordered the Q Plus TV Box, I could not have been happier.
 This experience was what I expected when I sat down to order my first android TV box.

 Even though the Hardware inside it is not a powerhouse, it does not matter as the components on offer do their job exceptionally well and will keep on doing them well for years.
-Netflix, Amazon Prime and YouTube work very well, and I keep my visuals cranked up to 4K all the time.
+Netflix, Amazon Prime, and YouTube work very well, and I keep my visuals cranked up to 4K all the time.
 I have never experienced a frame drop in my time of using this device.

-The price to performance ratio on this device is the epitome of bang for the buck.
+The price-to-performance ratio on this device is the epitome of bang for the buck.
 The inclusion of an HDMI port gives it an extra point as well.

 The only qualm I have about this device is the included Remote.
 I hope that in the later models of this device, Q plus will offer a better remote as this one is absolutely rubbish.

-However, let that not dissuade you from buying this device, and if you are looking for an Android TV box that will take care of your media consumption needs for a long time, then the Q Plus Android 9.0 TV box is a must buy.
+However, let that not dissuade you from buying this device, and if you are looking for an Android TV box that will take care of your media consumption needs for a long time, then the Q Plus Android 9.0 TV box is a must-buy.